DiegoOrtegaGarcia/DiegoOrtegaGarcia/README.md

-Hi, My name is Diego Ortega  I’m interested in work like a computer scientist I’m currently learning about Programing .I’m looking new form to lear about this.
+Hi, My name is Diego Ortega  I’m interested in work like a computer scientist I’m currently learning about Programing .I’m looking new form to learn about this.